statsplotly package

 • barmode – A BarMode value.

-• error_bar – A ErrorBarType value or a Callable taking the x or y dimension as input and returning a (inferior_limit, superior_limit) tuple.
+• error_bar – A ErrorBarType value or a Callable taking the x or y dimension as input and returning a (dow, up) limit tuple.

 • aggregation_func – A AggregationType value or a Callable taking the x or y dimension as input and returning a single value.